ahakone/comp20-ahakone/newsfeed/README.md

-Implemented correctly:
+Implemented correctly: All requirements
-Implemented incorrectly:
+Implemented incorrectly: N/A
-Notes: works for Chrome, but not for Firefox - on Firefox, becomes out of order
+Notes: added https: in front of the JQuery script tag because I kept on getting an error

 Discussed with: N/A